WBOC-LD

-WBOC-LD (channel 42) is a low-power television station licensed to Cambridge, Maryland, United States, serving the Salisbury, Maryland market as an affiliate of the Spanish-language Telemundo network.
+WBOC-LD (channel 42) is a low-power television station licensed to Cambridge, Maryland, United States, serving the Salisbury, Maryland, market as an affiliate of the Spanish-language network Telemundo.
 It is owned by the Draper Holdings Business Trust alongside dual CBS/Fox affiliate WBOC-TV (channel 16) and low-power NBC affiliate WRDE-LD (channel 31), as well as eight radio stations.
 Telemundo Delmarva shares studios with sister station WRDE-LD in Milton, Delaware, and WBOC-LD's transmitter is located near Laurel.
 WBOC-LD's programming is repeated on Salisbury-licensed WSJZ-LD (channel 34), with transmitter near Millsboro, Delaware.

 History

 On October 20, 2017, WBOC launched a new channel to be the area's Telemundo affiliate.
 In November 2017, WBOC-LD secured carriage on Delmarva area cable systems including Comcast Xfinity in Delaware and Maryland and Verizon Fios in Delaware.
 Also in November, a standard definition simulcast of WBOC-LD started being broadcast on WBOC-TV on channel 42.2.
 That simulcast ended on August 13, 2018.

 In February 2018, the station began producing local news and weather updates in Spanish airing multiple times a day.
 The newscasts utilize the studio, graphics, music and talent of sister station WBOC-TV.
 Beginning in April 2019, a simulcast of WBOC-LD started being broadcast on WSJZ-LD on channel 42.3; that facility had been acquired by Draper in 2017.
 In May 2019, a simulcast of WRDE-LD began being broadcast on a new subchannel.
 In December 2019, a simulcast of WBOC-LD's Telemundo subchannel started being broadcast on WRDE-LD.

 The station moved its license from Georgetown to Cambridge in 2020.
 In 2021, WBOC-LD moved from digital UHF channel 42 to UHF channel 22.
 On July 26, 2021, WBOC-TV's Antenna TV subchannel was moved to WBOC-LD and began broadcasting on channel 16.3.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 The same channels are broadcast on WSJZ-LD, but with different minor channel numbers: 42.2, 31.4, and 16.4.

 Telemundo Delmarva is also rebroadcast as channel 42.2 from WRDE-LD, which is co-sited with WBOC-LD at the Laurel tower, and WRUE-LD, broadcasting from a site northwest of Pocomoke City.
 WBOC Classics is broadcast as channel 16.5 from the former but not the latter.